by Cathryn Donaldson

-WASHINGTON, D.C. – Approximately 22 million Americans have chosen a health savings account (HSA) coupled with a high deductible health plan (HDHP), according to a new survey from America’s Health Insurance Plans (AHIP).
-These findings reflect a more than 9 percent increase in HSA/HDHP enrollment from 2016 to 2017.
+WASHINGTON, D.C. – Approximately 22 million Americans have chosen a health savings account (HSA) coupled with a consumer-directed health plan (CDHP), according to a new survey from America’s Health Insurance Plans (AHIP).
+These findings reflect a more than 9 percent increase in HSA/CDHP enrollment from 2016 to 2017.

 An HSA is a tax-free personal savings account that allows individuals to pay for eligible medical expenses with pre-tax dollars.
 These accounts empower consumers to make affordable health care choices that best fit their needs.
 They also include tools to help enrollees manage their HSA savings, monitor their health, and get additional information about health care costs and quality.

 “The increase in popularity of these plans tells an important story about consumer-centric care,” said Jeanette Thornton, AHIP Senior Vice President of Product, Employer, and Commercial Policy.
 “More than ever, patients want value from their coverage, choice in their health services, and control of dollars they spend on care.”

 Given the increase in enrollment of these HSA-eligible plans, additional policy actions should be taken to better meet consumer needs.
 For instance, the Chronic Disease Management Act, currently before Congress, would allow insurance providers the flexibility to cover care for many chronic conditions before a patient reaches their deductible.
 Such care may include common and necessary treatments such as asthma inhalers, insulin, anti-depressants and/or mental health treatment.